WordPress is an open source content management system (CMS) that has been available since 2003.

 eCommerce Platforms

-Building an online store has never been easier.
-These days, there are loads of options when it comes to building, hosting, and looking after your eCommerce business.
-WordPress is always a good option for eCommerce, but you’ll typically have to invest in expensive premium plugins to make it work.
+WordPress is always a good option for eCommerce online stores, but you’ll typically have to invest in expensive premium plugins to make it work.

-The best WordPress alternatives for eCommerce will be easy-to-use, affordable, and offer a seamless experience for your customers that keeps them coming back for more.
+The best WordPress alternatives for eCommerce will be easy to use, affordable and offer a seamless experience for your customers that keeps them coming back for more.

 Shopify

-Shopify is amongst the most well-known eCommerce platforms and has been built from the ground up with selling in mind.
 Everyone will have purchased something from a Shopify site, whether they know it or not.
 In fact, there are over 1 million merchants currently selling through a Shopify site.

-However, some people are confused by the different versions of Shopify that are available.
-Hopefully, this overview will help you understand which Shopify plan is going to be best for you, and the type of features you can expect to be able to use.
+Hopefully, this overview will help you understand which Shopify plan is going to be best for you and the type of features you can expect to be able to use.

 Key features